KuroshHusseini/Plant-App/README.md

 ### Trello
-Here is our Trello where you can see how our project moves forward and everything about it.
+Here is our planner where you can see how our project moves forward and everything about it.
 <p>
 https://trello.com/b/JKqkLt4H/plants
 </p>